gkorpal/HtDP/README.md

 I read the Parts I and II of the book.
 It involves working with Beginning Student Language (BSL) in DrRacket.

+The programs are collections of definitions: structure type definitions, data definitions, constant definitions, and function definitions.
+To guide the division of labor among functions, we follow the following rough guidelines:
+  - ([chapter 3](https://htdp.org/2022-2-9/Book/part_one.html#%28part._ch~3ahtdp%29)) Design one function per task.
+Formulate auxiliary function definitions for every dependency between quantities in the problem.
+  - ([chapter 11](https://htdp.org/2022-2-9/Book/part_two.html#%28part._sec~3acompounding2%29)) Design one template per data definition.
+Formulate auxiliary function definitions when one data definition points to a second data definition.
+  - ([chapter 3](https://htdp.org/2022-2-9/Book/part_one.html#%28counter._.D.K._%28figure._fig~3aworld-signatures%29%29) and [chapter 11](https://htdp.org/2022-2-9/Book/part_two.html#%28part._sec~3acompounding2%29)) Maintain a *wish list* of function headers that must be designed to complete a program.
+Before adding a function to the wish list, check whether something like the function already exists in the programming language’s library or whether something similar is already on the wish list.
+  - And don’t forget tests.

+Writing down complete function headers ensures that you can test those portions of the programs that you have finished, which is useful even though many tests will fail.
+Of course, when the wish list is empty, all tests should pass and all functions should be covered by tests.

 ![htdp](htdp.png)
 ![htdp2](htdp2.png)

 These recepies are similar to the one given in *How to Solve It* by Polya: